Complete Guide to Timeshare Cancellation Letters & Timeshare Rescission Letters

 - You have had the timeshare for quite some time.

-- You were heavily misled
+- You were heavily misled or are facing aggressive collection threats.

-- Your hotel is known for disputes
+- Your resort is known for disputes or you have points-based programs.

-- You’re inundated or not sure where to begin
+- You’re inundated or not sure where to begin.

 In such cases, you will need a professional to get things done right.
 The Resort Victory team is an expert in long-term cancellations and second-hand contracts.